The Breakfast Sandwich Taste Test: We Tried 7 Brands and Ranked Them

 Of all the sandwiches we tried, this one boasted the highest-quality ingredients.
 Add a cup of coffee or tea, and you will have a delightful breakfast.
 Wawa’s came in at a close second, but Wegmans’ thick, flavorful bacon and dynamite croissant catapulted it to the top spot.
 Next time we feel the urge to dip into a bacon, egg, and cheese sandwich, we’re grabbing one from Wegmans.

-The most expensive sandwich definitely wasn't the best one.
-And while I initially thought to-go sandwiches under heat lamps wouldn't be as delicious as made-to-order ones, I was proven wrong: You can get a wonderful sandwich, even if it's hanging out in a cardboard carton by the register.
+The most expensive sandwich definitely wasn’t the best one.
+And while we initially thought to-go sandwiches under heat lamps wouldn’t be as delicious as made-to-order ones, we were proven wrong: You can get a wonderful sandwich, even if it’s hanging out in a cardboard carton by the register.

 Who makes your favorite bacon, egg, and cheese sandwich?
 Do you have strong feelings about whether a breakfast sandwich is best on a biscuit, bagel, or croissant?
 Tell us in the comments!